 Public roads and streets in the annexation area would be included in the City's preventive maintenance program.
 Preventive maintenance projects are prioritized on a citywide basis and scheduled based on a variety of factors, including surface condition, age, traffic volume, functional classification, and available funding.
 The Streets Operations Division will also provide regulatory traffic signage.
 Engineering studies to determine if traffic control devices are warranted will be conducted as needed, in conjunction with growth and increased traffic volumes.
-Anticipated future development within the annexation area would generate the requirement to construct streets in compliance with the City of Killeen development standards and requirements published in the Killeen Code of Ordinances and Public Works Department practices, as may be amended.
-Street lighting would be installed by property developers as warranted.
-Upon development of the annexation area, street maintenance fees would be charged in accordance with City of Killeen Code of Ordinances Chapter 25.
+Anticipated future development within the annexation area will generate the requirement to construct streets in compliance with the City of Killeen development standards and requirements published in the Killeen Code of Ordinances and Public Works Department practices, as may be amended.
+Street lighting will be installed by property developers as development in the area warrants.
+Upon development of the annexation area, street maintenance fees will be charged in accordance with City of Killeen Code of Ordinances Chapter 25.
+The numbers of vehicle trips projected are 940 for full residential buildout.